By Mehmet Kurtkaya

 Egyptian hieroglyphs were similar to early Sumerian writing system based on logograms and pictograms.
 In time, Sumerians developed a much more advanced writing system, called cuneiform.

-IMPORTANT DISCOVERY: (May 30, 2017) First ever genome study of mummies reveals they were more Turkish and European than African This very important study focuses on a much later period in Egypt history when Egypt was ruled by the Hyksos people (1400 BC), more than 1000 years after the beginning of the Egyptian civilization.
+IMPORTANT DISCOVERIES: (From May 30, 2017) First ever genome study of mummies reveals they were more Turkish and European than African This very important study focuses on a much later period in Egypt history when Egypt was ruled by the Hyksos people (1400 BC), more than 1000 years after the beginning of the Egyptian civilization.
 This discovery provides further proof to my theory that Hyksos was mispronounced Oguz Turk (Hyksos=Uguz/Oguz, as shown in my book)